Leamington Spa fly issues

 Odour

 The Environment Agency will continue to assess levels of odour during site inspections and share its findings with the operator of the relevant site.
 The Environment Agency will respond to reported incidents where possible.
-It is not able to respond to every report it receives, in particular those reported outside of normal working hours, but please be assured that all reports are logged and used to inform its regulatory work.
+It is not able to respond to every report it receives, in particular those reported outside of normal working hours, but please be assured that all reports are logged and used to inform regulatory work.

 Future updates